Coracle World Championships ready to return

 Fancy dress is encouraged, with prizes for the most creative.

-The winning team in 2023, the all ladies Team Tit-tanic, are expected to be back to defend their title, with many challengers expected from all sides.
+The winning team in 2023 are expected to be back to defend their title, with many challengers expected from all sides.

 Competitors take to the water in the circular coracles with a single oar to steer and paddle from one side of the River Severn to the other, between the boat club and the Quarry.